0xA2/0xA2.github.io/_posts/2020-07-30-Reverse-Engineering-Pokemon-Save-Files.markdown

 <p></p>
 <p><b>Unshuffling the 32-byte blocks:</b><br>
-	Like we mentioned already, Pokemon data from bytes 0x08 to 0x87 is shuffled into four different blocks (let's call these blocks 0, 1, 2 and 3).
+	Like we mentioned already, Pokemon data from bytes 0x08 to 0x87 is shuffled into four different blocks (let's call these blocks A, B, C and D).
 First let's undestand how the blocks are shuffled.
 Using the following formula:<br>
 	<ul>
 		<li>((pv & 0x3E000) >> 0xD) % 24 (where pv is the Pokemon's personality value)</li>
 	</ul>